MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

 ## Environment thumbnails

-Adding a custom thumbnail image that will be added to your Environment listings in the Mesh Portal or Mesh App comes in handy when you're selecting Environments in either place because it gives you a visual reminder of what the Environment looks like.
+Adding a custom thumbnail image that will be added to your Environment listings in Mesh on the Web or Mesh App comes in handy when you're selecting Environments in either place because it gives you a visual reminder of what the Environment looks like.

 You can customize the thumbnails from your environment in two ways: